 Safety helmets can be a tricky jungle of different terms, classifications, and features to traverse.
 We here at Twiceme wanted to be your guide through this buying process.
-We want everyone to have the resources to find the best and most secure helmet, best suited for their needs.
+We want everyone to have the resources to find the best and most secure helmet, to suit their needs.

 First, let’s start by getting some background information.
 The construction sector has one of the greatest numbers of both fatal and non-fatal traumatic head injuries.
 Between 2003 and 2010 workers died from traumatic brain injuries at a rate of 2,6 out of every 100 000 workers.
 Workers in smaller companies with less than 20 employees were more than two times more likely to die from brain injuries and falls were the main cause with more than 50% of all fatal brain injuries stemming from falls.
 Some good news though is that in the same period from 2003 to 2010, the percentage of traumatic head injuries declined by 6,2% every year.